CanaryProject/canary-client/README.md

 Canary-Client is an alternative Tibia client for usage with otserv.
-It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations files with a syntax similar to CSS for the client interface design. canary-client works with a modular system, this means that each functionality is a separated module, giving the possibility to users modify and customize anything easily.
+It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations files with a syntax similar to CSS for the client interface design.
+Canary-client works with a modular system, this means that each functionality is a separated module, giving the possibility to users modify and customize anything easily.
 Users can also create new mods and extend game interface for their own purposes.
 Canary-Client is written in C++11 and heavily scripted in lua.